fredrikaverpil/dependabot-generate/README.md

 This action generates the `dependabot.yml` file based on the detected package ecosystems in the repository.

-## On-Demand Usage
+## CLI

-You can run this tool directly from its GitHub repository without a local clone.
+You can run this tool directly from your GitHub repository.
 This is useful for one-off generation or for trying out the tool.

 ```bash
 go run github.com/fredrikaverpil/dependabot-generate/cmd/dependabot-generate@latest